AmeriCommerce / Spark Pay Review

 - Coupon campaigns.

-- View and process orders online.
+- View and process orders on mobile devices.

 - Ability to create affiliate program.